Ein Karem: Roman and Byzantine periods

 During excavations in the Church of Saint John the Baptist, a marble statue of Aphrodite (or Venus) was found, broken in two.
 It is believed to date from the Roman era and was probably toppled in Byzantine times.
 Today, the statue is at the Rockefeller Museum.
 Excavations in front of the same church, which has at its core the cave which Christian tradition identifies as the birthplace of John the Baptist, have unearthed remains of two Byzantine chapels, one containing an inscription mentioning Christian "martyrs", but without any mention of John.
 Ceramics from the Byzantine period have also been found in Ein Karem.

-Sources from the Byzantine period are associating Ein Karem with the place where Elizabeth, the mother of John the Baptist, had lived, which is not properly named by the New Testament.
+In the Byzantine period, as part of the establishment of the “Liturgy of Jerusalem", Ein Karem was identified with the "Visitation", an event mentioned in the New Testament where Mary, expecting Jesus, encountered her cousin Elizabeth, who was pregnant with John the Baptist.
+Byzantine sources link Ein Karem with the residence of Elizabeth, the mother of John the Baptist, a place not specified in the New Testament.
 In around 530 CE, the Christian pilgrim Theodosius places Elizabeth's town at a distance of 5 miles from Jerusalem, which suits Ein Karem.